endless-hu/endless-hu/README.md

-### 👋 Hi, I’m Hu, Zhijing
+### 👋 Hi, I’m Hu Zhijing

-I am a first-year master's student in computer science at Columbia University.
+I am a master's student in computer science at Columbia University, graduating in Decemeber 2024.
 Previously, I graduated from Zhejiang University in the College of Electrical Engineering with a bachelor's degree in Electrical Engineering and Automation.

+I am interning at Alibaba Group this summer as a Java SDE in the User Growth team at Miravia, a Spanish e-commerce platform.

 **I am actively seeking a full-time SDE position starting December 2024 in the US and China.**